You Want to Retire. But Retire to What?Feb 23, 2020

 During WWII, the government imposed wage and price controls.
 So if I was making widgets at XYZ Company, what would induce me to move to ABC Company?
 It couldn’t be a higher salary – that was illegal during wartime.
 But it could be a pension – ABC Company could promise to continue paying me for years after I’d ceased working there.
 It was in this way that the defined benefit pension came into popularity, and continued through the last generation.

 Private industry has moved away from the pension in favor of the 401(k) arrangement.
 This is a sea-shift in retirement planning.
 In the former, the company, in effect, said that it would assume the risk of providing for a worker’s retirement.
 In the latter, the company says that you’re on your own – the responsibility lies squarely on you the individual to fund your own later years as you see fit.
-I don’t see this as an issue of right or wrong – it is simply as it is.
+This isn't an issue of should or shouldn't be – it is simply as it is.
 Now, relatively few private employers provide pensions.
-The entire airline industry took itself through bankruptcy to shake off the expensive obligations of these plans.
 Now private industry focuses on the profit sharing plan with 401(k) arrangement – where the worker has incentive to assure the profitability of his employer, and can also choose to defer into his own account.
 It is pretty much only governmental employers who still widely offer defined benefit pensions.